pouchdb/pouchdb/docs/api.md

 });
 {% endhighlight %}

-{% include anchor.html title="Plugins" %}
+{% include anchor.html title="Plugins" hash="plugins"%}

 Writing a plugin is easy!
-The api is:
+The API is:

 {% highlight js %}
 PouchDB.plugin({